paquiteau/pynufft/doc/source/manu/weighting_function.rst

    x2 = NufftObj.adjoint(y)

-If batch = None, y has a shape which is equal to (M, ).
-The returned image.shape is equal to Nd.

-If batch exists, y has a shape which is equal to (M, batch).
-The returned image.shape is equal to Nd + (batch, ).
+y has a shape which is equal to (M, ).